TerrellSowell/Active-Directory-File-Share-Permissions/README.md

 ### Skills Learned<h2>

-- Advanced understanding file sharing.
+- Advanced understanding in file sharing.
 - Ability to generate and recognize user permissions.

 ### Tools and Technology Used<h2>